Golden Ocean Group Limited (GOGL) Beta Value: Understanding the Market Risk

-The price-to-earnings ratio for Golden Ocean Group Limited (NASDAQ: GOGL) is above average at 4.07x.
+The price-to-earnings ratio for Golden Ocean Group Limited (NASDAQ: GOGL) is above average at 4.03x.
 The 36-month beta value for GOGL is also noteworthy at 1.31.
+There are mixed opinions on the stock, with 7 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 rating it as “hold,” and 2 rating it as “sell.”

 Sponsored